xray-imaging/32id-docs/docs/source/beamline_overview/item_1_intro.rst

 | • **Acquisition modes:** step scans, fly scans, interlaced, fast shutter.
 | • **Operations** in a wide range of samples environments (T°= ambient to 1400°C, P up to 100 GPa), chemical bath.
 |
-| The sample stack is equipped with a high accuracy air bearing rotary stage with wobble as low as 0.2 μrad and 25 nm axial and radial rounout.
+| The sample stack is equipped with a high accuracy air bearing rotary stage.
+THe wobble of the rotation axis is as low as 0.2 μrad while the axial and radial rounout is as low as 25 nm.
 Therefore, tomographic reconstructions can be performed without the challenging extra-step of projections realignment by software.

 .. image:: ../img/Instrument.jpg
    :width: 600px